derekkraan/horde/guides/getting_started.md

 Horde assumes that you will manage Erlang clustering yourself.
 There are libraries that will help you do this.
 Continue reading the getting started guide and when you are getting ready to deploy your application, read about [how to set up a cluster](libcluster.html).

-## Starting Horde.Supervisor
+## Starting Horde.DynamicSupervisor

-Horde.Supervisor is API-compatible with Elixir's DynamicSupervisor.
+Horde.DynamicSupervisor is API-compatible with Elixir's DynamicSupervisor.
 There are extra arguments that you can provide, but the basic recipe stays the same:

 ```elixir
 defmodule HelloWorld.Application do